volegas/todo_nuxt-firebase/README.md

 ### How it works
 - The person initiating the chat sets the topic for the chat eg: "The one where __________"
-- The host then invites other friends using the li
+- The host then invites other friends using the link.
+- They all land on a screen wher